senzing-garage/sz-sdk-errors/docs/development.md

 # g2errors development

-The following instructions are used when modifying and building the Docker image.
+The following instructions are used when modifying and generating source code.

 ## Prerequisites for development